 Tim: Many people would say they believe.
 Many people could look at the basic facts.
 You say this is a “self-despairing look to Christ,” but many look at Christ and they would say “Well I believe what the bible says about Him.
 I’m trying to trust Him, but I just don’t feel saved, I mean, what’s wrong, is my faith defective?”

-Time will tell.
+Bob: Time will tell.
 They better believe and keep on believing, they better come to Christ, they better keep on coming.
 They better press in and press on.
-Your not saved by feeling, your saved by faith, faith alone.
+You’re not saved by feeling, you’re saved by faith, faith alone.
 So if they want to make it to heaven they better believe and keep on believing.

 Don’t turn back, don’t look anywhere else, keep on believing Christ.
 Not to the right, not to the left.

 Tim: In this self-despairing look to Christ, and as you’re pressing this person to press on, press in, keep on.
 There are objective realities behind that, there must be some truths I need to believe, what’s that look like?
 What if a person hears that but they don’t.
 They say “A self-despairing look to Christ?
 I mean, here I am in this world and you’re telling me I need to have a self-despairing look for Christ, I can’t even see Christ, I can’t feel Christ.
 I mean I look out there and I see blue sky out the window and the top of green trees, I don’t see Christ there.
 I don’t see Him in this room.
 You know here I am and I have some concern over my soul and your saying.
 ‘A self-despairing look for Christ’ and I’m trying to analyze that.
 A self-despairing look… how despairing do I have to be, and a look to Christ?
 What does all of that look like?”